 The money is credited instantaneously from ICICI bank to other ICICI Bank but for other banks, it’s done in NEFT clearing cycle.
 You can register another account for fund transfer with their internet banking.

-This service is free; that lets you transfer maximum 1 lakh/day from ICICI account to another ICICI account.
+This service is free; that lets you transfer the maximum 1 lakh/day from ICICI account to another ICICI account.
 Although not sure about ICICI account to other banks.

 ATM to ATM Fund Transfer PNB